iu-parfunc/gibbon/paper/reviews/response.md

 > Node x y -> sum y + sum x

-This program is compiled the irrespective of the textual order in the code.
+This program is compiled the same irrespective of the textual order in the code.
-Once the effect analysis identifies that a traversal occurs, we quite aggressively reorganize and reorder the program to connect end-witnesses to their consumers.
+Once the effect analysis identifies that a traversal occurs, we aggressively reorganize and reorder the program to connect end-witnesses to their consumers.
 This is made easier by the current language being pure.

-# GC/deallocation
+> GC/deallocation

 See above re: arena deallocation / region-discipline.